Mr Tom Olney

 Professional biography

-I am currently employed as a Senior Manager, Learning & Teaching in the Faculty of Science, Technology, Engineering and Mathematics (STEM) at the UKOU with specific responsibility for the adoption and development of learning design and learning analytics approaches in open and distance learning module creation.
-My work also includes participating in, and project managing, institutional learning and teaching initiatives in the faculty to improve the experience of STEM students.
+My previous role was as Senior Manager, Learning & Teaching in the Faculty of Science, Technology, Engineering and Mathematics (STEM) at the UKOU with specific responsibility for the adoption and development of learning design and learning analytics approaches in open and distance learning module creation.
+My work included project managing institutional learning and teaching initiatives in the faculty to improve the experience of STEM students.
 These include work in the areas of student workload, sustainability, learning outcomes, assessment, learning analytics, and student communications.

 Before joining the UKOU I was employed as a secondary school teacher and humanities faculty lead in Melbourne, Australia.
 I designed and delivered learning and assessment that was aligned with Victorian Department of Education guidance in the subject areas of English, Global Politics and History for ten years.
 I mentored multiple student and beginning teachers.
 I hold a BA (Hons) degree in History and Politics, a MA Diploma in Education, and I am a Senior Fellow of the Higher Education Association (SFHEA).
 I am currently working towards a PhD by Published Work.